-Met with mentor today to discuss possible adapter to head tube from the seat stay.
+Met with my mentor today to discuss a possible adapter for the head tube from the seat stay.
 The goal was to come up with a single piece design that attached these two components.
 The main idea is to get an attachment to the dual slots to sit up against the seat tube pipe at a 90° angle.
 The idea is to keep it simple and not complex.
-The part should be easily machinable based on what skills and tools I have available.
+The part should be easily machinable based on what my skills and tools I have available.
 Material should be aluminum, since it is light and easier to machine than other metals.
 I also need to weld this part to the seat tube, so the material must be aluminum.
 The following page shows a sketch of that design.